This post contains affiliate links. Read my disclosure policy here.

-In a large pot, heat oil & butter over medium heat.
-Sprinkle with salt.
-Now add onion and sauté until translucent, about 3-5 minutes.
+- In a large pot, heat oil and butter over medium heat.
+Now add onion and sauté until translucent, about 2-4 minutes.

-Add minced garlic and sauté for 1-2 minutes.
+- Add minced garlic and sauté for 30-60 seconds until fragrant.

-Pour in the vegetable broth to cover potatoes.
-Add bay leaf.
+- Pour in the vegetable broth and add bay leaf.
 Stir in nutritional yeast and *optional liquid smoke.
-Raise heat so it starts to boil.
-Now reduce heat to a medium simmer.
+Raise heat so it starts to boil, then reduce heat to a medium simmer.
 Cook for about 15-20 minutes, or until the potatoes are fork tender.

-Serve immediately in soup bowls.
-Top with sour cream, chives, vegan cheddar shreds and vegan bacon bits.
+- Top with sour cream, chives, vegan cheddar shreds and vegan bacon bits.
+Enjoy!

-* If you're using the rice paper bacon, top it on the soup last.
-If the bacon sits too long in the soup, it won't be as crispy.
-Still tasty though 🙂
+- If you're using the rice paper bacon, top it on the soup last.
+If it sits too long in the soup, it won't be as crispy.

 - Yields about 7 ½ cups of soup.